On the page:

 How do you choose a sunscreen?

-• is broad-spectrum (meaning it blocks both UVA and UVB).
+- broad-spectrum so it blocks both UVA and UVB.

 What does SPF mean?